 - Grade I, II* or (exceptionally) II listed

-- Have a role or roles beyond those of a typical parish church, and make a considerable civic, cultural and economic contribution to their communities
+- A role or roles beyond those of a typical parish church, making a considerable civic, cultural and/or economic contribution to the wider community.

 Conservation Management Plans

 Major Churches are of such size and significance that having a Conservation Management Plan (CMP) for the building is strongly recommended.
 A CMP allows everyone to agree on the values and significance of the church and should be used to inform all decisions that affect the building.
-It can help the success of grant applications and support faculty applications, planning permission, listed building consent and scheduled monument consent.
+It can help the success of grant applications and support applications for faculty, planning permission, listed building consent or scheduled monument consent.

-You can find two good example Conservation Management Plans for Major Churches below
+You can find two good examples of Conservation Management Plans for Major Churches below.

 Disaster Management Plans

-Preparing as best you can for an emergency situation is especially important for Major Churches and Cathedrals whose buildings, and the objects they contain, are some of the nation’s most historic and treasured heritage assets.
+Preparing as best you can for emergency situations is especially important for Major Churches, whose buildings, and the objects they contain, are some of the nation’s most treasured heritage assets.

 Visit our page on producing a Disaster Management Plan and see the case studies from other Major Churches below

-We are currently working with three Major Parish Churches to produce Liturgical Plan guidance for Major Churches.
+The Cathedral and Church Buildings Division is developing guidance on liturgical planning for Major Churches.
 In the meantime, guidance for Cathedrals can still be helpful and is available here.